Authors: Tejaswini R & Twinkle Viswanathan

 Query tag precedence

 Whenever a query tag is set for an account, but a new query tag is set for a user in the account, the user-level query tag replaces the account-level query tag for the queries that this user executes; similarly, when a query tag is set for a session, but a query tag is already set for the user or account; the session-level query tag overrides the user level or account level query tag.

 User-level query tag - sample scenario

 Query tags can be handy in quite a handful of situations; Consider a scenario where you need to find the queries executed by a particular department, but the department has many users.
 Setting the department name query tag for each user in the department, and we can find all the queries executed by that department.

 An example where query execution time is analyzed for users from the same department

 Session-level query tags can be useful when we need to group all the queries that we used to solve an issue; they can be set up before running critical queries, which, if gone wrong, may require time travel.
 With the use of query tags it’ll be easy for us to find the exact query to use for time travel.
 For example, we created a session-level query tag called ‘tag creation’ before we set up object tagging in our account, so all the queries related to that can be grouped and reused easily.

 Note: When a user sets a session-level Query Tag, the user-level Query Tag set for the User is overridden.
 So these queries with session-level query tags would not be present if we’re monitoring the queries based on users.

-Thus, query tags can be used for query management which groups queries which makes it easy to be retrieved later, resource management by grouping queries together and help us get insights on total resource utilization which could even be used for unit wise chargeback.
-For example, to calculate the total resource consumed by each department and thus helping us in effective query management.
+Thus, query tags can be used for query management which groups queries and makes them easy to be retrieved later; resource management by grouping queries together and help us get insights on total resource utilization, which could even be used for a unit-wise chargeback.
+For example, to calculate the total resource consumed by each department and thus help us in effective query management.